dascentral/nextjs-scaffold/README.md

 ## Setup Script

-Here is an inventory of the commands that will get a repository into the current state.
+Here is an inventory of the commands that will get a repository into a state that matches this one.

 ```shell
 # Install Next.js